-3.2 Risk management
+4.2 Risk management

-The monitoring and control of risk is considered to be the prime criteria by which the effectiveness of treasury management activities will be measured.
+The successful identification, monitoring and control of risk is considered to be the prime criteria by which the effectiveness of treasury management activities will be measured.
+Accordingly, the analysis and reporting of treasury management activities will focus on their risk implications for the organisation and any financial instruments entered into to manage these risks.